brayvid/soap/README.md

 - Public vs logged-in views

 ## Known bugs
-- Sorting either rows or columns when a search filter is applied resets the filter
+- Sorting either rows or columns when a search filter is applied resets the filter.

 ## Run this demo locally
 - Clone this repo to your machine.